 Recline angle: 3 or 4

 Always use the top tether with a forward facing install.
-The top tether is an important safety feature regardless of whether the seat is installed with the lower anchors or the seat belt.
+The top tether is an important safety feature regardless of whether the seat is installed with the lower anchors or the vehicle seat belt.

 The SlimFit can be installed at recline 3 or recline 4 — whichever angle provides the best installation in the vehicle.
 Installing the seat in forward facing mode using the lower anchors was almost as easy as the rear-facing install.
 The manual clearly stated that the lower anchor weight limit is 45 pounds.
 This weight may be different on newer models of the seat, so as always, read your seat’s labels and manual when installing.